TAMINATOR-coder/End-to-End-Retail-Data-Modelling-Insights/README.md

 # End-to-End Retail Data-Modelling Insights
 This project demonstrates how to build a normalized SQL database for a retail company and extract actionable business insights using raw .csv files and MySQL.
+The insights generated helped optimised sales, supply chain efficiency, and customer retention strategies.

 ## Tools Used
  * MySQL 8.0